 If you can max out your 401k or max out your IRA and then save an additional 20%+ of your after-tax, after-retirement contribution, good things really start to happen.
 The ultimate goal I recommend is for everyone to shoot to save 50% of their after-tax income or more.

-The pandemic has shown us that if we WANT to save more, we can.
-Before the pandemic began, the U.S. personal saving rate hovered around 5% – 7%.
-Now it looks like the average saving rate may consistently be above 10%.
+The pandemic proved that if we WANT to save more, we can.
+Before the pandemic began, the U.S. personal saving rate hovered around 5%.
+Then in March 2020, the personal saving rate rocketed to 32%!
+Sadly, it's dropped down below 3% in 2024.
+Financial freedom is a choice.
+You owe it to yourself to make better choices.

 Ranking The Best Passive Income Investments